It's time to get on the phone with a recruiter. Are you ready?

 Additionally, keep in mind that companies want to hire candidates that can fit well with their working company culture and team.
 If you don't know much about the company to begin with, be sure to go through their social media platforms, such as their Facebook page and Twitter feed.
 Scrolling through the company's social media posts will give you a better idea of its brand personality and tone.
 During the phone call, make it clear that you can fit in well in the company with your personality and adaptability.

 Using these tips, you put yourself in a good position to get called in for a face-to-face interview … and one step closer to landing the job!

 Are your phone interviews turning into missed opportunities?
 Don't fret!
-Our professional interview coaches can help.
+Our professional interview coaches and career experts can help.